 The list of toppings that would work is practically endless!
 So, if you normally add it to tacos, you should be able to include it in your salad.
 Here are a few ideas to get you inspired.

 - Dressing – I love to drizzle my salad in my homemade Cilantro Lime Dressing.
 Try and see how quickly you fall in love.

 - Guacamole – If you have a craving for guacamole, you can swap it for the avocado!
 Or do both if you are feeling extra wild.
 Check out my recipe for Simple Guacamole!

 - Green Onions – Chop up a few green onions and sprinkle them on the vegan taco salad.

 - Cilantro – If you are a fan of cilantro, it just makes sense to include some in your salad.
 Cut it up fine and sprinkle it on top right before serving.

 - Jalapeno – Craving some spicy goodness?
 No problem, cut some fresh jalapeno slices for the salad.
 They are a great source of potassium, vitamin A, and vitamin C too.

 Check out these other crave-worthy recipes to add some extra flavor to your dinners!
-Taco Stuffed Zucchini Boats, Cauliflower Tacos, and Smoky Black Bean Tacos are some of our family favorites.
+Taco Stuffed Zucchini Boats, Cauliflower Tacos, Smoky Black Bean Tacos, and Vegan Chicken Nuggets are some of our family favorites.
 If you need more vegan salad recipes to add to your rotation, try this Lentil Salad Recipe, too!